 No, that’s a myth.
 Although they have a reputation for having a locking jaw, there is absolutely no difference in the shape, structure, or formation of their jaw to any other dog.
 Pitbulls don’t have a locking jaw, or the ability to lock it.
 However, they do have a tendency to be determined, so they hold onto things longer than other dogs might, which is where the locking jaw theory comes from.

 Although any dog can react badly if not treated correctly or given the correct training, American bulldogs are not considered to be dangerous dogs.
 However, they do have a lot of energy and require a lot of exercise every day to keep them happy and healthy.

 Are pitbulls dangerous?

-Despite all of the negative press that they get, pitbulls are generally not naturally aggressive towards people.
+Despite all of the negative press that they get, pitbulls are generally not naturally aggressive toward people.
 In fact, they are actually considered to be highly affectionate and loyal dogs.
-Instead, it is when they have owners who encourage aggression and use them for fighting that pitbulls act in the manner that has earned them their bad reputation.
+Instead, it is when they have owners who encourage aggression and use them for fighting that pitbulls act in a manner that has earned them a bad reputation.

 Ready to discover the top 10 cutest dog breeds in the entire world?

 How about the fastest dogs, the largest dogs and those that are -- quite frankly -- just the kindest dogs on the planet?
 Each day, AZ Animals sends out lists just like this to our thousands of email subscribers.
 And the best part?
 It's FREE.
 Join today by entering your email below.